prack/livesite/README.md

 Acknowledgments
 ===============

-Thanks to the Ruby Rack team for all their hard work on Rack, and thanks to the Python folks who dreamed up WSGI.
-And thanks to Matz for making such an amazing language.
+Thanks to the Ruby Rack team for all their hard work on Rack. :) It's hard porting it to PHP!